 Overall, acceleration-deceleration injuries can be incredibly painful, bothersome, and significantly limit a person’s ability to perform daily tasks.
 Traumatic brain injury can be deadly, and can take years to recover from.

-If you think you have suffered from any of these injuries as a result of a car accident, or think that you exhibit some of these symptoms and you have been misdiagnosed, it’s important that you contact a legal expert to help you evaluate your options and get a second opinion to get you back on the right track and living your life again.
+If you think you have suffered from any of these injuries as a result of a car accident, or think that you exhibit some of these symptoms and you have been misdiagnosed, it’s important that you contact a knowledgeable car accident attorney to help you evaluate your options and get a second opinion to get you back on the right track and living your life again.